filfreire/filfreire.github.io/_drafts/_asymmetric_warfare.md

 title: "Asymmetric warfare, raids, and software testing"
 date: 2018-12-08
 categories: [Raid-ST, testing, quality]
+image: /assets/images/2018/12/cod4.jpg
+caption: "Call of Duty: Modern Warfare Remastered, 2016"
 ---

-> "The world is in great shape (...)" - Gaz, COD4:MW
+> "The world is in great shape (...)" -- Gaz

 Everything needs to be incredibly faster everyday.
 Decades have passed and the difference between quality control, quality assurance and testing is still a whisper in the wind.
 The world is set on hiring people to magically assure quality (whatever that is).
 Terms like "automated testing" (which should be called checking) gain traction.